Multi-Level Strategic Classification: Incentivizing Improvement through Promotion and Relegation Dynamics: The Agent's Optimal Strategy in the Two-Level Case

 \Cref{fig:regions-attribute} depicts the agent's steady state (i.e., $(l_\infty,x_\infty)$) under the optimal strategy for each $x_0$ and $\mu$.
 The solid black lines mark the steady-state attribute, and the gray and yellow colors highlight the regions where $l_\infty=1$ and $l_\infty=2$, respectively.
 Notice that the dotted wedge in \Cref{fig:regions-attribute} is the same as the boundary of the green region of \Cref{fig:regions-strategy}.

-In particular, when $\mu\geq \frac{\delta}{1-\gamma}$, an agent follows one of two trajectories in the long run: improving to a steady state of $(2, \mu)$ or dropping to $(1, 0)$.
+When $\mu\geq \frac{\delta}{1-\gamma}$, an agent follows one of two trajectories: improving to $(2, \mu)$ (as agents with $x_0>\mu$ initially coast without effort, exerting improvement only when depreciation makes the threshold binding), or dropping to $(1, 0)$.

 Notably, \Cref{fig:regions-attribute} identifies a threshold $\hat{\mu}<\overline{\mu}+\frac{\delta}{1-\gamma}$, above which the steady-state attribute collapses to 0 even if the agent may have initially improved (if starting in the green region of \Cref{fig:regions-strategy}).
 This is because the depreciation dominates: Even when an agent reaches $\mu$, the attribute in the subsequent time step ($\gamma\mu + \delta$) falls outside the improvement region.
 Conversely, for $\mu<\frac{\delta}{1-\gamma}$, the steady state converges to (2, $\frac{\delta}{1-\gamma}$) because $\mu$ is set low enough for the leg-up effect alone to sustain an attribute above $\mu$.
 In this sense, $\frac{\delta}{1-\gamma}$ may be viewed as a ``natural equilibrium'' of the attribute dynamics, independent of the principal's decision.
 We will see in \Cref{sec:multilevel} that this equilibrium is critical in designing high-achieving systems (incentivizing very high attributes while deterring gaming).

-\paragraph{Role of Retention and discounting}
+\paragraph{Role of Retention and Discounting}